njuwangdaATgmail/dqmc1/doc/auxiliary_fields.md

 + The difference between our result and HQMC may be different choice of $\Delta\tau$.
 + It seems when $\Delta\tau$ becomes small, the results becomes unreliable...
++ How to fix it: check histogram? global update? reduce autocorrelation by larger ninterval or smaller nsp?